Clinic Privacy Notice

 Your rights and your personal Data

-Unless subject to an exemption under the GDPR, you have certain rights with respect to your personal data as set out below.
+Unless subject to an exemption under the UK Data Protection Act 2018 which enshrines the GDPR requirements you have certain rights with respect to your personal data as set out below.

 - The right to withdraw your consent to the processing at any time.
 This right does not apply where we are processing information using a lawful purpose other than consent, for example health and treatment data which must be kept for 7 years.